DerekBabb/CyberSecurity/Classic_Cryptography/Encoding_Binary.md

 ### Activity (coding):
 Python Programming:
+- Using the AsciiEncoding.py as template:
 	- Create a text to ASCII to binary converter
+	- Try to convert each letter to the ASCII equivalent.

 ### Wrap-up
 <b>Discussion</b>
 1. If all data is stored as 0s and 1s, how does a computer know if a file is text or a picture?